 Exercise wheels also known as running wheels provide them with the best exercise, allowing them to walk and run several miles a night.

-What is the best exercise wheel for an African Pygmy Hedgehog?
+What is the best exercise wheel for an hedgehog?

 Any exercise wheel chosen needs to be safe for the hedgehog to use when they are walking and more so when are running on the wheel at speed.